 4. Parts of State declared to be health service areas

-The parts of the State set out in Schedule 1 are declared to be health service areas.
+The parts of the State set out in Schedule 1, other than a part of the State on which a public hospital or a public health service facility is located, are declared to be health service areas.

+[Clause 4 amended in Gazette 11 May 2018 p.
+1504.]

 5. Public hospitals declared to be health service areas

 The public hospitals set out in Schedule 2 are declared to be health service areas.